bowman2001/perplexdoc/content/doc/site/navigation/index.md

 It’s also possible to add menu entries in the menu section of the site configuration.
 This is the central menu configuration but I would recommend this option only for entries without a page: Usually external absolute URLs.

-The next menu is solely determined in the site configuration, because it's meant only for external links.

 ## Main social menu (with icons)

+This menu is solely determined by the site configuration because it's meant only for external links represented by icons.

 The `main_social` menu in the `menu` section of the site configuration may look like this: